NxPKG/khulnasoft-docs/content/cloudflare-one/insights/logs/_index.md

 ## Log retention

-Cloudflare Zero Trust logs are stored for a varying period of time based on the service used:
+Khulnasoft Zero Trust logs are stored for a varying period of time based on the service used:

 | Zero Trust plan | Admin logs | Access logs | DNS logs | Network logs | HTTP logs |
 | --------------- | ---------- | ----------- | -------- | ------------ | --------- |